 After two long years I’ve finally gotten around to releasing the sequel to my very first novel, “Let’s Be Friends,” and I feel so accomplished.
 When I first created this novel it was meant to be a short story.
 I was going to keep it to myself, but the more I kept going back to … More The New Book “Let’s Be Friends…Again” is Available Now!

 I remember being younger and watching shows like The Real World, Big Brother and American Idol.
 These shows had real people with real issues and real talent.
-They weren’t full of drama but were fun to watch, kept me entertained and didn’t drain me from all the toxicity being… Continue reading Reality TV: How Far Is Too Far?
+They weren’t full of drama but were fun to watch, kept me entertained and didn’t drain me from all the toxicity being shown on my TV screen.
+Now … More Reality TV: How Far Is Too Far?

 Dating as a millennial has always been a difficult task.
 You try to maintain yourself without giving too much or little to someone else.
 Dating when done correctly is a beautiful thing.
 My problem is the initial execution that starts the dating phase—the DM or private message.
 The act of messaging someone you like is … More Why Your Shot Didn’t Go In-Want vs. Value